Don’t be afraid to be the change, fearless youngsters tell UN Youth Summit | Headlines

 Refugee insight

-For Lual Mayen, a refugee from South Sudan who has created a video game to raise awareness of what it is like to flee violence and persecution, the Summit allowed him to connect with the home of the UN refugee agency, UNHCR.
+For Lual Mayen, a refugee from South Sudan who has created a video game to raise awareness of what it is like to flee violence, the Summit allowed him to connect with the home of the UN refugee agency, UNHCR.

 His message was that refugees can contribute to the world economy.